 Roads are a major priority in our Municipality.
 Well maintained, good quality roads are essential for our communities.

-The majority of public roads in the Municipality are owned and maintained by the Province of Nova Scotia, Department of Transportation and Active Transit.
-Please direct maintenance inquiries to the Department of Transportation and Active Transit (NSTAT) Hebbville operations base at (902) 543-8169, and general inquiries to the Lunenburg/Queens NSDOT Area office at (902) 543-4121.
+The majority of public roads in the Municipality are owned and maintained by the Province of Nova Scotia, Department of Public Works.

 The Municipality currently owns and maintains approximately 11 kilometres of public roads.
 These roads are public roads created by means of subdivision or transfer from private ownership after April 1, 1996.
-All are gravel-surfaced with the exception of Champlain Drive, Chemin Petite Evangeline, Nathan Cirillo, White Avenue, Meldrum Avenue, Buena Vista Drive and Aspen Court.
+All are gravel-surfaced with the exception of Champlain Drive, Chemin Petite Evangeline, Nathan Cirillo, Harold Whynot Road, Craig Chandler Drive, White Avenue, Meldrum Avenue, Buena Vista Drive and Aspen Court.
+If you have maintenance or repairs concerns with these roads, please call (902) 543-8181.

 Municipal Road List